jzheng2017/OS_assignment2/project/documentation/report.md

 After having done that it will resize the size using one function.
 Namely `resize` to set the `size` of the vector.
 It also sets a `maxBound` variable to use as a max bound.
 Lastly, it also has to set the `bounded` variable to `true` because it is now bounded by the specified `size` argument.

+If the `size` argument equals `-1` then the buffer will be set to be unbounded.

 At last it has to release the acquired mutexes again.

 ## Common issues